 By pledging to donate £1,000 or more annually, you will become part of a special group of people – our Leading Lights – who help us continue to be a lifeline for those facing the darkest times imaginable.

-Our lights could not stay on 24 hours a day, 7 days a week, without the generosity of such amazing supporters.
+Our lights could not stay on 7 days a week, without the generosity of such amazing supporters.

 By becoming a member of the Leading Lights Club, you will be an integral part of the UK’s only charity which supports missing people and their loved ones left behind.

 Make your donation go further for missing people and their families by taking advantage of a number of tax-effective giving schemes.
 Please click here for more information.

 If you would like to join forces with like-minded supporters, please email the team to discuss options and become a Leading Light today: firstname.lastname@example.org